Hyundai Motor Group says to invest $73 billion by 2018

 The group's total investment plan compares with South Korea's national capital investment of 127 trillion won over the past year, central bank data shows.

-Shares in Hyundai Motor and Kia Motors were down 1.8 percent and 1.2 percent respectively as of 0453 GMT, largely in line with the wider market's 1.7 fall.
+Shares in Hyundai Motor and Kia Motors were down 1.8 percent and 1.2 percent respectively as of 11.53 p.m.
+ET, largely in line with the wider market's 1.7 fall.

 (Reporting by Hyunjoo Jin; Editing by Choonsik Yoo)